adambhuana/dicoding_data_analyst/README.md

 ## Project Structure
-dashboard/: A folder housing dashboard.py, responsible for generating dashboards to display data analysis results. data/: A directory that stores the raw data in CSV format. notebook.ipynb: A Jupyter Notebook used for conducting data analysis. notebook_ID.ipynb: The Indonesian version of notebook.ipynb.
+dashboard/: A folder housing dashboard.py, responsible for generating dashboards to display data analysis results. data/: A directory that stores the raw data in CSV format. notebook_ID.ipynb: The Indonesian version of notebook.ipynb.
 README.md: The documentation file for the project.